NFL Rumors: After Landing Antonio Brown, Oakland Raiders May Now Have Their Sights On Le’Veon Bell

 — ProFootballTalk (@ProFootballTalk) March 10, 2019

 The Raiders just landed Brown for the low price of a third- and fifth-round pick, though it also came at the cost of a massive pay raise for Brown, who will get $50 million over the next three years.
-The team could also be offering a similar deal to Bell, with Sportstrac noting that the team could give another $50 million with $30 million guaranteed to Le’Veon Bell.
+The team could also be offering a similar deal to Bell, with Spotrac noting that the team could give another $50 million with $30 million guaranteed to Le’Veon Bell.

 The Raiders have been going for a quick rebuild under head coach Jon Gruden, after having traded Amari Cooper last season to pave the way for Brown to become their No. 1 receiver.

-“Jon Gruden, I believe, is a future Hall of Fame coach and one of the great offensive minds in football, and the Raiders have a fantastic franchise quarterback in Derek Carr, they have a great tradition, great fan base, moving to Las Vegas,” said Drew Rosenhaus, Brown’s agent (via ESPN).
+“Jon Gruden, I believe, is a future Hall of Fame coach and one of the great offensive minds in football, and the Raiders have a fantastic franchise quarterback in Derek Carr, they have a great tradition, great fan base, moving to Las Vegas,” said Drew Rosenhaus, Brown’s agent, via ESPN.

 It’s perfectly possible, if not likely, that the #Raiders offer Le’Veon Bell the exact same 3 year, $50M-ish, $30M-ish guaranteed contract in a few days.